 Do they or don’t they?
 When it comes to cell phones and brain cancer, the World Health Organization (WHO) is saying “maybe.”
 After reviewing dozens of studies on the ubiquitous devices and brain cancer, the WHO has classified cell phones as being “possibly carcinogenic.”
 That means there’s enough evidence to warrant concern, but the information is not conclusive.
 Also in the “possibly carcinogenic” category: the banned pesticide DDT and gasoline engine exhaust.
 If you wish to play it safe and limit your exposure to cell phone radiation, limit your time on your wireless phone.
 When you do talk on your cell, wear a hands-free headset.
 At bedtime, you may also want to turn your phone off or put it in “airplane mode” if you keep it on your nightstand by your head while you sleep.

 Can’t seem to remember anything anyone tells you?
 Grab a pen and start doodling.
 Engaging in this mindless act while listening to someone talk can actually help you recall the information later.
 A small study in the journal Applied Cognitive Psychology found that people who were given the task of doodling while listening to a dull phone message had a 29 percent better recollection, compared with those who didn’t doodle.
 The researchers believe that this simple act helps keep people’s minds from wandering so they can pay better attention to what is being said.
 So the next time you want to remember important information, grab a pen and start scribbling.
-Or keep your doodle pad with you at all times with this handy and fun Boogie Board, sold in our wellness store.
+Or paint to relieve stress with our Buddha Board sold in our wellness store.